lillyxcko/React-Notebook/4-React-Syntax.md

 <br>

 ## useState
+> Context: useState is called like a function, used when you wish for the UI to change in response to user interaction or other conditions.
+It is useful because the process preserves the previous state, and the new state can be generated based on the previous (e.g. counter).
+If the previous state is not preserved, re-rendering the page will only re-initialize the page to the initial set value (e.g. counter always re-set to 0).

+> ! useState is a React hook, so it can only be called at the top level of functional components, not within loops, conditions, or classes.

+> !! useState can directly take a function as a parameter `useState(functionName())`- this function will be run every time the component renders.
+> This is different than passing a function that calls a function `useState(() => functionName())` - the function called will only run on first render.

 1. import useState hook `import { useState } from 'react';`
 2. inside component at top: `const [] = useState();`
-3. destructure the array - index 0 in the array is the name of the state, index 1 is the setter function - named with 'set':
+3. destructure the array - index 0 in the array is the name of the state and contains the current state value, index 1 is the setter function - named with 'set', used to update state:
     `const [counter, setCounter] = useState();`
-4. define the initial value `const [counter, setCounter] = useState(0);`
+4. define the initial value in the brackets () `const [counter, setCounter] = useState(0);`
 ```javascript
 import { useState } from 'react';